After 20 years of real estate investing experience, let me show you how to convince someone to buy your property when they really shouldn’t.

 I’m not exactly sure what his income was, but there was a long delay with his financing because he revealed he was leaving his job to start his own company.
 The bank didn’t like the uncertainty of his future income, and I had my doubts his bank would come through.

 But after going two weeks past his financing contingency, his bank did come through and lent him a whopping $2 million as his primary loan plus another $400,000 secondary loan.
 In other words, he was only putting down about 10%.

 If I was his financial advisor, I would not recommend he leverage up so much to buy my house, especially during a job transition.
 Better to wait a couple years and see how the new gig goes.
 Besides, he already owned a nice three bedroom condo not much smaller than my house.
 I’d tell him to be happy with what he had.

 But what’s done is done.
+I sold the house.
 I suspect he’ll be fine, especially if he was able to sell his condo, deleverage, and own his new house for at least a decade.
 Sometimes you got to take bigger risks to live your desired life.

 How To Get Someone To Buy Your House When They Shouldn’t

 If a buyer is spending more than 3X their annual gross income after putting down 20%, they probably shouldn’t be buying a property at this stage in the real estate cycle.
 A buyer either needs to strongly believe their income will continue to rapidly increase or have a lot more than a 20% down payment in other assets if their income is less than 1/3rd the property price.